obensource/katacoda-scenarios/workshop-frontend2021/trigger-test.md

 Tests results triggered by CI will be listed alongside those that are triggered manually and those scheduled to run automatically.
 This helps you compare the results you get in each of these testing contexts.

 Back in the terminal, the most important key in the API result is `passed`, a boolean value:

-![Passed key in API results](./assets/terminal_passed_true.png) You could halt the pipeline if this is `false`, or continue deploying if this is `true`.
+![Passed key in API results](./assets/terminal_passed_true.png)

+You could halt the pipeline if this is `false`, or continue deploying if this is `true`.

 You can read more about the variety of API endpoints, parameters, and responses in the [Datadog API Reference for Synthetics](https://docs.datadoghq.com/api/latest/synthetics/).

 The synthetics API opens the opportunity for custom test monitoring, triggering, and reporting.
-But working with it this way is not ideal for a lean, flexible, and easy to maintain pipeline.
-Fortunately, Datadog developed an open source CLI client to easily incorporate synthetic tests into CI/CD pipelines!
+But working with it this way is not ideal for a pipeline that's lean, flexible, and easy to maintain.
+Fortunately, Datadog developed an open source CLI client to simplify incorporating synthetic tests into CI/CD pipelines!

 ## Trigger The Test Using datadog-ci
-The Datadog CLI client is a Node Package Manager module called [@datadog/datadog-ci](https://www.npmjs.com/package/@datadog/datadog-ci).
+The Datadog CLI client is a Node Package Manager (npm) module called [@datadog/datadog-ci](https://www.npmjs.com/package/@datadog/datadog-ci).
 It does the hard work of communicating with the API for you.
 It's already installed in the lab, so you can start using it immediately.

-In the terminal, run the command `cd /root/lab/cicd`{{execute}} and run the following command:
+In the terminal, run the command `cd /root/lab/cicd`{{execute}}, and run the following command:
 ```shell
 yarn datadog-ci synthetics run-tests \
 --public-id $DD_TEST_PUBLIC_ID \